-7. The keypad returns to HOL: A B C allowing you to enter a B and/or C holiday schedule for the same Shift (S1, S2, S3, or S4), Output or Door.
+7. The keypad returns to HOL: A B C allowing you to enter A B and/or C holiday schedule for the same Output or Door.
 Go back to step 3 to add additional holiday schedules.

 Setting Holiday Dates (HOL)